MIRI MRS Dedicated Sky Observations

 Dedicated background observations do not need to be dithered if using the model-based master background pipeline method, but a 2-pt dither pattern is recommended where possible in order to mitigate against unexpected contamination.
 Programs that wish to use the pixel-based background subtraction method should ensure that their background observations are as deep as their science observations and (ideally) use a 4-point dither pattern in order to mitigate the effects of bad pixels and cosmic rays.

 A common use case for the MRS throughout Cycle 1 was to use simultaneous MIRI imaging to observe the target source while the MRS was observing a dedicated background region.
-In Cycle 3, this can be achieved by setting the background target to the same coordinates as the science target, but choosing Primary Channel = Imager for the background observations.
+In Cycle 3 and later, this can be achieved by setting the background target to the same coordinates as the science target, but choosing Primary Channel = Imager for the background observations.
 This will apply an offset to the telescope to place the target into the MIRI imaging FOV, while the exact position of the MRS will depend on the position angle of the observatory (Figure 2).
 Programs adopting this method should ensure that the MRS will fall on an empty region of the sky for all possible position angles of the observations using the 'Orient Ranges' button within APT/Aladin.
 Likewise, such programs should use the Background optimized dither pattern (ideally 4-Point) in order to maximize the quality of the imaging observations.
 If adopting this approach however, note that the imager will only be dithered using the MRS-optimized dither patterns when the science target is in the MRS, which may complicate efforts to background subtract the imager-on-source observation compared to a dedicated MIRI imaging program.

 Figure 2.
 MRS dedicated background with simultaneous imaging